jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_sqlagentjobs.md

 If the job is currently running, this shows the current step number.
 This column is hidden by default.

+### SPID

+The unique session number for the SQL agent job.

 {% include links.html %}